0xfederama/connection-analyzer/README.md

 # Installation

-To use the script you have to download it (and its dependencies) and give it permissions to execute
+To use the script you have to download it (and its dependencies) and give it permissions to execute.
 ```
 $ pip install speedtest-cli
 $ git clone https://github.com/0xfederama/connection-analyzer.git